 Build a Greenbelt

-San Luis Obispo has an aggressive greenbelt plan in place, as well as an ordinance limiting housing growth to one percent a year.
+San Luis Obispo has an aggressive greenbelt plan in place, as well as an ordinance limiting housing growth to 1 percent a year.
 With help from the Land Conservancy of San Luis Obispo County, a city natural resources manager proactively raises money to buy close-to-town green spaces.
 This helps to eliminate the kind of suburban sprawl that plagues too many cities.
 One of the biggest casualties of sprawl is recreation.
-A gym just can’t replace convenient access to parks, hiking trails, mountain-biking trails, and wildlife preserves–beautiful areas both to enjoy and to get the body moving.
-SLO does a great job making all those areas so easy to see it’s a constant invitation.
+A gym just can’t replace convenient access to parks, hiking trails, mountain-biking trails, and wildlife preserves — beautiful areas both to enjoy and to get the body moving.
+San Luis Obispo does a great job making all those areas so easy to see it’s a constant invitation.

 Support the Arts